ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 to eat and drink.
 A wag says he looks under the marriage
 head of the papers for the news of the weak.
 An exohange remat.~ &quot;had he said noose of
 the weak, the atrocty of slander would have
 been complete, aadl placed him beyond the
-hope of merc
+hope of mercy
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_sands_ver01:data:sn83016483:00212475142:1855070401:0202/pct:5.886995,86.070416,13.083965,3.686200/!600,600/0/default.jpg"/>
 </td>